 - •Mechanical waves and sound

 So, let’s consider an example where the school teaches AP Physics 1 exactly as recommended by The College Board (and keep in mind, many schools will not).
 We see that relative to the SAT Physics Subject test certain content is missing.
-In particular, starting with (on the AP 1 course description) “Electrostatics: electric charge and electric force” and going forward, the AP Physics 1 course seems to omit much of what the SAT Physics Subject test covers.
+In particular, going forward from (on the AP 1 course description) “Mechanical waves and sound”, the AP Physics 1 course seems to omit much of what the SAT Physics Subject test covers.
 So if we look back at the topics for the SAT Subject test, we see topics from items IV and V are not covered by AP 1.
 The course omits all of heat and thermodynamics, and also modern physics.
 That accounts for (using percentage by topic estimates published with the test), 12 – 22 % of the test questions.
-Again based on their course description, we can also safely assume that quite a bit from topics II (electricity and magnetism, 18-24%) and III (waves and optics, 15-19%) are not covered in sufficient depth.
-If we assume, say, half of that material is omitted from the course, that is an additional ~ 16-22% of the questions a Physics SAT test may ask, so…
+Again based on their course description, we can also safely assume that quite a bit from topics II (electricity and magnetism, 18-24%) and III (waves and optics, 15-19%) are not covered in sufficient depth in AP Physics 1.
+If we assume, say, half of that material is omitted from the course, that is an additional ~ 16-22% of the questions a Physics SAT test may ask.
+This works out as follows:

-If you take the Physics SAT after AP Physics 1, taught using the College Board guidelines, that course will omit material tested on between 31-51% of the questions.
+If you take the Physics SAT Subject Test after taking AP Physics 1, taught using the College Board guidelines, the AP 1 Physics course will omit material on 31-51% of the SAT Physics questions.

 But take heart, because all is not lost!
 First, the curve on the Physics SAT allows a lot of leeway.
 You do not need to answer all of the questions to score north of 700, in fact you can leave quite a few blank.
 Also, the course generally ends around the first week of May, and that gives students a whole month to read up on a number of subjects on their own.
 It is safe to assume that a student enrolled in AP Physics is probably ambitious to begin with, so while this certainly imposes an additional burden it won’t be more than what they have seen all year – it is essentially the equivalent of continuing their class an extra month, except on their own.